City-of-Helsinki/drupal-module-helfi-ahjo-org-chart/README.md

 - Base url of the API
 - API key
 - Root organisation id - from where to start/keep sync
-- Max depth for sync
+- Max depth for sync.

 It has a cron hook that syncs at the set interval in config all the orgs under the configured root org id and max depth.